 Even though we have written hundreds of articles about hair extensions, there are always new and exciting questions that our community asks.
-Today, we are going to talk about the differences between thin and thick hair and which configuration one should buy.
+Today, we will talk about the differences between thin and thick hair and which configuration one should buy.

 First, if you want to know all there is to the thickness of the hair as well as gain more knowledge about hair extensions, please see our detailed guide about buying hair extensions.
 It goes into great detail and includes information about textures, colors, attachment types, and more.

-As for everyone else, here is s summarized version that will help you out.
+For everyone else, here is a summarized version that will help you out.
 It’s also important to check our cheat sheet at the end of the article.

 The thickness of the hair is determined by the hair extensions’ weight (in grams) and length.
-We’ve seen many guides that don’t necessarily draw a complete picture.
-The thinner the hair, the lighter it is, and the wise versa.
+Many guides don’t necessarily provide a complete picture.
+The thinner the hair, the lighter it is, and vice versa.

 This is usually the cheapest option and might not give you the results one was hoping for.
 That is unless your hair is extremely fine.
 Only a tiny percentage of women have fine hair.
 If you are unsure, go with the next option.